 Dextroamphetamine: A Tool for ADHD and Narcolepsy Management

 Dr. Danish frequently works with patients using medications like dextroamphetamine to address ADHD in patients of all ages.
 Dextroamphetamine is a central nervous system stimulant that promotes the release of dopamine and norepinephrine in the brain, enhancing focus, attention, and wakefulness.
-By targeting the underlying neurochemical imbalances of ADHD and narcolepsy, this medication helps patients manage these conditions effectively.
+By focusing on targeting the underlying neurochemical imbalances of ADHD and narcolepsy, this medication helps patients manage these conditions effectively.

 How Does Dextroamphetamine Work?